Engee documentation

 Details

-The output mask for delaying a PN sequence from the initial time, given as a binary vector with elements . - degree of the generating polynomial.
+The output mask for the delay of the PN sequence from the initial time, specified as a binary vector with elements . – the degree of the generating polynomial.

 Dependencies

-To use this parameter, set the Output mask source parameter to Input port.
+To use this parameter, set for the parameter Output mask source meaning Input port.

 Data types